panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 commentsThreadId: explanation-of-javascript-closures
 ---

-The callbacks, event handlers, higher-order functions can access outer scope variables: thanks to closures.
+The callbacks, event handlers, higher-order functions can access outer scope variables thanks to closures.
 Closures are important in functional programming.

-While closures are widely used, they are difficult to grasp.
+While being used everywhere, closures are difficult to grasp.
 Closures, like recursion, require an "Aha!" moment.

 If you haven't had your "Aha!" moment, then this post is for you.